ng-solutions-architecture/lotus-automation/README.md

 ## Assumptions

 - Everything runs under a single user.
-Run the installer script as the user under which you want Lotus to run.
+Run the installer script as the non-root user under which you want Lotus to run.
 - Lotus-daemon, lotus-miner, boostd and booster-http are installed on a single machine.
 - Use Sealing-as-a-Service or add a sealing worker to your setup.